Good Doctor (South Korean TV series): Synopsis

-Park Si-on (Joo Won) is a savant on the autism spectrum who was sent to a specialized care center as a child, where he was discovered to have a genius-level memory and keen spatial skills.
-He eventually enters the field of pediatric surgery as a resident, where he is given six months to prove himself capable.
+Park Si-on (Joo Won) is a resident surgeon on the autism spectrum with savant syndrome who was sent to a specialized care center as a child, where he was discovered to have a genius-level memory and keen spatial skills.
+He eventually becomes a pediatric surgery resident and is given six months to prove himself capable.
 However, due to his atypical mental and emotional condition, Si-on faces conflict from his peers and patients, who view him as childlike and unreliable.
 Most critical is the hotheaded surgeon Kim Do-han (Joo Sang-wook).
-Do-han was requested by the young surgeon's mentor, Choi Woo-seok (Chun Ho-jin), who is also a director of the hospital, to guide him but is unwilling to do so, as he labels him a soulless robot of a doctor who can only rely heavily on his photographic memory instead of feeling what the patient needs.
+Do-han was requested by the young surgeon's mentor and hospital director, Choi Woo-seok (Chun Ho-jin), to guide him but is unwilling to do so, as he criticizes him as overly dependent on his photographic memory rather than empathy for patients.
 Despite help from understanding and fair colleagues like Cha Yoon-seo (Moon Chae-won) and Han Jin-wook (Kim Young-kwang), the hospital is a fierce and competitive world, and the challenges Si-on faces become only greater when he falls in love with Yoon-seo, a fellow doctor at the hospital.